Financial Accounting Manual

 Expensed: All costs associated with preliminary stage activities.

-The development stage includes all the activities related to designing the chosen path including configuration and software interfaces, coding, testing (to include all testing prior to user acceptance, including parallel processing), installation of software on hardware, preparation of code to convert old data, and development of user guides.
+The development stage includes all the activities related to designing the chosen path including configuration and software interfaces, coding, testing (to include all testing prior to user acceptance testing), installation of software on hardware, preparation of code to convert old data, and development of user guides.
 Certain tasks described in the elaboration phase, and almost all tasks described in the construction phase of the SDF correspond to the development stage (see detailed matrices in section 12).

 - external costs of materials and services (for example, consulting fees), salary and retirement and other benefit costs of employees directly associated with the project (i.e., average salary plus benefits, no standard support rates should be used)